 Skip to content

-School shoes serve not only as a practical necessity for schoolchildren but also carry significant symbolic value, representing a sense of pride and belonging for each student.
+School shoes serve not only as a practical necessity for school children but also carry significant symbolic value, representing a sense of pride and belonging for each student.
 When a child dons their school shoes, they are not merely preparing for another day of learning but stepping into a realm of possibilities and opportunities.
 These shoes symbolize their dedication to education and their commitment to their studies.

 FNB School Shoe Campaign (1)